kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	ADD: If you keep the 2 factor interactions you must keep the main effects also.
 See Fox textbook for why.

+		Email to Dr. Hrymak on 27 March 2011 about this topic

+		This Minitab write-up should help the student: http://www.minitab.com/en-US/support/answers/answer.aspx?log=0&id=559&langType=1033

+		That write-up, and text books on general linear models always suggest to keep the main effect in the model when estimating the interaction.
+They never explain why though.
+I've still not found a satisfactory explanation for myself.

+		Take this example: y_actual = 10 + 2xA - 1xB + 12 xA xB and construct a full factorial at the usual -1 and +1 levels for xA and xB.

+		A least squares model with 4 points and 4 parameters (b0, bA, bB, bAB) recovers that model exactly.
+A least squares model with only two columns in X (one for the intercept and one for the interaction) gets similar estimates for b0=10.5 and bAB=11.5, and has 2 degrees of freedom.
+We haven't lost anything, nor has the prediction ability of the model deteriorated by any amount.
+Let xA = +1 and xB = -1:
+		* y_hat  = 10.5 + (11.5)(+1)(-1) = -1
+		* y_actual = 10 + (2)(+1) - 1(-1) + (12)(+1)(-1) = +1

+		Things change a bit when y_actual = 10 + 4xA - 2xB + 23 xA xB.
+When you estimate and use a model without main effects you can get good estimates of the model parameters (y = 10 + 23 xA xB), but poor estimates when you use the model on new data: let xA = +1 and xB = -1:
+		* y_hat  = 10 + (23)(+1)(-1) = -13
+		* y_actual = 10 + (4)(+1) - 2(-1) + (23)(+1)(-1) = -7

+		So at what point is it worth including main effects or leaving them out while retaining their interactions?
+This is the only reason I can think of for retaining main effects and their interactions.
+We never really know the true model, and if we use the model without main effects at corner points that conflict with the interactions, we can get poor predictions.
+After all, that's why we are building these models: to optimize and improve the process later on.

 	DOE is a way to bring an out of control process back into control.
 See the comment by Vining (top right, p152) in the  Bisgaard articles http://dx.doi.org/10.1080/08982110701826721

 	Investigate the .. sectnum:: directive in ReST